Health Food Radar

 Now, What to Do With All That Pumpkin?

 Yes, I know, there are thousands of pumpkin recipes on the internet, competing for your puree.
-Hundreds of variations on bread, or bread pudding, or pie.
+Hundreds of variations on bread, bread pudding, or pie.
 But so many are weird.
 This muffin recipe, however — studded with fresh cranberries, golden raisins, walnuts, and plenty of spice — is wholesome and delicious.
 The tartness of the cranberries contrasts with the sweet punch of the golden raisins and the earthy crunch of the walnuts.
 And they all play well together surrounded by cinnamon, ginger, nutmeg, and clove.

 Print